svitlana-orlova/PI/README.md

 ## Why ?

-I didn't think it could be that difficult to calculate a specific number of digits for `PI`.
+I didn't think it could be so difficult to calculate a specific number of digits for `π`.

 ## First implementations

 As always the famous "someone else" [had such](https://crypto.stanford.edu/pbc/notes/pi/code.html) a problem.

-The solution is entirely based on *Dik T. Winter's* C program to compute the first 800 digits of pi.
+Their solution is entirely based on *Dik T. Winter's* C program to compute the first 800 digits of pi.
 Which looks like this:

 ```c